-A Lasting Power of Attorney may not be something people consider until there is a need.
-But often by this point it is too late to set one up.
+A Lasting Power of Attorney may not be something people consider until there is a need, however, often by this point, it is too late to set one up as the person signing must have full capacity.
 Blow Abbott are on hand to help with putting a Power of Attorney in place in Grimsby, Cleethorpes and the surrounding areas.

 We offer a free no obligation meeting to all clients, so to speak to one of our legal specialists for further details, please contact us on 01472 694569.

 A Lasting Power of Attorney (LPA) allows a trusted, nominated person (attorney) to make important decisions about your personal affairs and health and welfare on your behalf, should you become mentally incapacitated through serious illness or injury, disability, stroke or dementia.